atmughrabi/AccelGraph/README.md

   ```
   cd 00_Graph_Bench/
   ```
-2. Run pslse for `simulation` this step is not needed when running on real hardware this just emulates the PSL that resides on your PowerPC machine (CAPI supported) :
+2. Run [PSL Simulation Engine](https://github.com/ibm-capi/pslse) (PSLSE) for `simulation` this step is not needed when running on real hardware this just emulates the PSL that resides on your PowerPC machine (CAPI supported) :
   ```
   make run-pslse
   ```